 User Manual: Safety Alarms

-Personal defence comes in many different forms, and sometimes we need to rely on the help of others.
-The Mark Alarm is a deterrent and designed to increase your personal safety by being convenient and accessible whenever you require.
-The alarm is intended to shock the attacker giving the victim an opportunity to escape from the scene.
-The loud sound of 130 dB of Personal Alarm will make the attacker uncomfortable and he might take off as he does not want audience.
-Mark has tied up with Salon Security, UK to create this high-quality Personal Alarm to use in emergency.
+Personal defense comes in many different forms, and sometimes we need to rely on the help of others.
+The Mark Alarm is a deterrent and designed to increase your safety by being convenient and accessible whenever you require.
+The alarm is intended to shock the attacker allowing escaping from the scene.
+The loud sound of 130 dB of Personal Alarm will make the attacker uncomfortable and he might take off as he does not want an audience.
+Mark has tied up with Salon Security, the UK to create this high-quality Personal Alarm to use in an emergency.

 OPERATION OF THE PERSONAL KEYRING ALARM

 - To activate the alarm, simply pull the key ring attachment out of the alarm.